elainekearney/website/content/publication/2015_SSD_outcomemeasures/index.md

 ---
 abstract: "One challenging area of speech-language pathology is evaluating treatment change in children with speech sound disorder (SSD) with a motor basis.
 A clinician’s knowledge and use of outcome measures following treatment are central to evidence-based practice.
 This narrative review evaluates the use of outcome measures to assess treatment change in motor-based SSDs.
 Seven databases were searched to identify studies reporting outcomes of treatment in SSDs between 1985 and 2014.
 Sixty-six studies were identified for analysis, and reported outcome measures were categorized within the International Classification of Functioning, Disability and Health framework (ICF-CY).
 The majority of studies used perceptual methods (despite their limitations) to evaluate change at the impairment level of the ICF-CY and only three studies examined participation level factors.
 Accurate outcome measures that reflect the underlying deficit of the SSD as well as activity/participation level factors need to be implemented to document intervention success in this population."
 authors:
-- admin
+- E. Kearney
-- granata
+- F. Granata
-- yunusova
+- Y. Yunusova
-- vanlieshout
+- P. van Lieshout
-- namasivayam
+- A. Namasivayam
 date: "2015-09-01T00:00:00Z"
 doi: "10.1007/s40474-015-0058-2"
 featured: false